 “Childhood Alzheimer’s” is not an actual medical condition.
-Rather, it is a term that some news outlets, among others, have used to describe certain symptoms that resemble dementia symptoms in children.
+It is a term that some use to describe certain symptoms that resemble dementia in children.

 Niemann-Pick disease type C (NPC) and mucopolysaccharidosis type 3 (MPS 3), or Sanfilippo syndrome, are two conditions that cause symptoms in childhood that may seem similar to those of Alzheimer’s disease.
 Both conditions are lysosomal storage disorders.